Travel.State.Gov > International Travel > Country Information > Ethiopia International Travel Information

 Consult the CDC website for Ethiopia prior to travel.

 Medical care is extremely limited and health care facilities are only adequate for stabilization and emergency care.
-There is a shortage of physicians and other qualified medical personnel.
+There is a shortage of physicians and other qualified medical personnel, as well as medical supplies, including, but not limited to, respirators and oxygen.
 Emergency, ambulance services, and psychiatric services are also limited.
 Medications are in short supply.
 All care providers, both public and private, require payment or a cash deposit in Ethiopian birr before treatment is performed.

 We strongly recommend supplemental insurance to cover medical evacuation.

-Medication: Carry prescription medication in original packaging, along with your doctor’s prescription.
+Always carry your prescription medication in original packaging, along with your doctor’s prescription.
 If the quantity of drugs exceeds that which would be expected for personal use, a permit from the Ministry of Health is required.
+Check with the Ethiopian Food and Drug Administration (EFDA) at +251-11-552-41-22 or *8484* to ensure the medication is legal in Ethiopia.

 The following diseases are prevalent: